gagansh7171/Readers-Writers-Problem-with-Semaphores/No starvation.md

 }while(true);
 ```

 **Writer process** : Lock **in** to prevent any new reader from entering.
 If number of entered reading process equal to exited reading process then just continue with writing process.
 Else mark **wait** equal to true to let readers know that writer processes are waiting.
 Lock **rw_mutex** when readers allow it to prevent other readers and writers from accessing the resource.
 When rw_mutex is acquired wait is marked false and writing is done.
-Release **in** in the end.
+Release **in** in the end.<br>
-**Reader process** :
+**Reader process** : Lock **in** to update in_count.
+If writer has not locked it already then it is now occupied by the reader.
+On updating release **in** for other processes.
+Reading is done.
+Lock **out** to update out_count.
+If some writer is waiting and all entered readers have exited then **rw_mutex** is released to allow writers access to the resource.